pulp/pulp/docs/sphinx/rest-api/consumer/profile.rst

 Create A Profile
 ----------------

-Create a :term:`unit profile` associated with a :term:`consumer`.
-Performs an update if a profile already exists for the specified content type.
+Create a :term:`unit profile` and associate it with the specified :term:`consumer`.
+Unit profiles are associated to consumers by content type.
+Each consumer may be associated with one profile of a given content type at a time.
+If a profile of the specified content type is already associated with the consumer, it is replaced with the profile supplied in this call.

 | :method:`post`
 | :path:`/v2/consumers/<consumer_id>/profiles/`